-In our previous article, Magic Link Authentication in 2025, we explained why passwords are no longer worth maintaining — from business costs to UX friction.
+In our previous article, Magic Link Authentication in 2026, we explained why passwords are no longer worth maintaining — from business costs to UX friction.
 Magic Links solved the onboarding and signup flow problem.
 But what happens after the first login?

 That’s where Passkeys come in — the new standard for returning users.
 If Magic Links replaced password-based registration, Passkeys are replacing password-based authorization.
+Their rise is backed not just by UX trends but by industry-wide adoption led by the FIDO Alliance, Google, Apple, and Microsoft.

 What Exactly Are Passkeys?